placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-01-15-shared-gpu.md

 - GPU-over-IP within the same hypervisor:

-  - remote rendering tasks: a windows vm, set the display device to `Vir-GL GPU` or `SPICE` in vm settings for higher resolution, install SPICE guest tools, run an application that requires rendering acceleration using GPU-over-IP with Juice client.
+  - remote rendering tasks: a headless windows vm, run an application that requires rendering acceleration using GPU-over-IP with Juice client.
 Juice server is running in a docker container with nvidia runtime within an LXC on the same host, so network throughput is not an issue.

   - a vm that is connected to an HDMI display through another GPU, running gaming/rendering tasks using GPU-over-IP as above.